Many cultures use rituals during the adolescence and teen years to mark the time when children transition to becoming responsible for themselves.

 - Preparing them for real life.
 As adolescents, they want and demand freedom.
 And we can answer, “You’re free to choose whether to feel good or bad.”
 Then we’re preparing them well, because life doesn’t support our attempts to control people and conditions.
 Life supports our positive response, even when it’s messy.

-The more open and honest we can keep communication in the household, the better.
-And what can help is marathon communicating, because the special results of marathoning described earlier are also possible for parents and kids.
+The more open and honest we keep communication in the household, the better.
+And what can help is marathon communicating, because the special results of marathoning are also possible for parents and children.

 48 hours of taking turns talking and listening can provide new perspectives on many issues.
 And we might be amazed by what our children will tell us when they’re allowed, in an environment without distractions or judgments.